 Pneumonia cannot heal on its own.
 It’s important to start treating your symptoms as soon as possible.
 You can treat your symptoms at home, but visiting a doctor and getting antibiotics is highly recommended, especially for older adults and children.

-To attempt to prevent pneumonia, wash your hands regularly, especially after blowing your nose, using the restroom, or eating.
-Avoid smoking and practice good health habits like healthy eating and exercise.
 Since the flu is a common cause of pneumonia, get your flu shot!
 Did you know Medicare pays for your annual flu shot?
 Read more about preventing the flu here.

 Another form of pneumonia prevention is the pneumococcal vaccine.
 This can help protect you from bacterial pneumonia and is recommended for anyone over the age of 65.